How to Fold And Store An Air Mattress

 Protecting Your Air Mattress For Storage

-Thankfully, you don’t have to keep the air mattress in its original box.
+You don’t have to keep the air mattress in its original box.
 Many come with a carrying bag that’s similar to one that would accompany a sleeping bag.
 Safely place the air mattress in the bag and tighten it as much as possible.

 Again, our focus here is protecting your air mattress from any damage.
 Environmental factors are a major contributor here.
 Any moisture or weather can severely impact the quality of your air mattress.